 The Colorado Department of Public Health and Environmental, Hazardous Materials and Waste Management Division has developed extensive regulations for solid waste and hazardous waste disposal in the state of Colorado.
 See the Colorado Solid Waste Disposal Regulations for details.

 The citizens of the State of Colorado generate over 5 million waste tires per year.
-Waste tires that are improperly disposed may cause public nuisance problems, environmental problems, and fire hazards.
+Waste tires that are improperly disposed of may cause public nuisance problems, environmental problems, and fire hazards.
 The State of Colorado has solid waste regulations and laws that control how waste tires are handled and finally disposed.

 The Environmental Health Division of the Delta County Health Department inspects waste tire generators located in the six counties of Region #10 in order to determine compliance with the Waste Tire laws and regulations.
 Contact the Health Department at 970-874-2165 if you have questions regarding waste tires.

 A Floodplain Development Permit is required for ALL development in a designated “floodway” or “floodplain” in Delta County.

 Development is defined as any construction or activity that changes the basic character, use, or the topography of the land on which the construction or activity occurs, including but not limited to, any man-made change to improved or unimproved real estate, construction, or substantial improvement of a building or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, dam, wall, embankment, levee, dike, pile, abutment, projection, excavation, channel rectification, bridge, culvert, fence, encroachment or alteration located within the area of special flood hazard.